-\$0.4 million of local, national and digital revenue was recognized during the year-ended December 31, 2018 that was included in the unearned revenue balances at the beginning of the period.
-During the year-ended December 31, 2018, there was \$0.1 million of special events revenue recognized that was included in the unearned balances at the beginning of the period. \$0.3 million of barter revenue was recognized during year-ended December 31, 2018, that was included in the unearned revenue balances at the beginning of period.
-Network and other revenue recognized during the year-ended December 31, 2018, that was included in unearned revenue balances at the beginning of the period was not significant.
+During the years ended December 31, 2019 and 2018, there were \$0.4 million of local, national and digital revenue recognized that were included in the unearned revenue balances at the beginning of each period, respectively.
+During the years ended December 31, 2019 and 2018, there were \$0.1 million of special events revenue recognized that were included in the unearned balances at the beginning of each period, respectively.
+During years ended December 31, 2019 and 2018, there were \$0.5 million and \$0.3 million of barter revenue that were included in the unearned revenue balances at the beginning of each period, respectively.
+Network and other revenue recognized during the years ended December 31, 2019 and 2018, that were included in unearned revenue balances at the beginning of each period were not significant.
+At December 31, 2019 there was \$2.0 million of variable consideration in the form of agency based volume discounts accrued as contract liabilities within accrued expenses as compared to \$2.1 million at December 31, 2018.
+Variable consideration in the form of agency based volume discounts of \$2.0 million and \$2.1 million were recognized and recorded as contract liabilities within accrued expenses during the years ended December 31, 2019 and 2018, respectively.